tony-aw/tinycodet/README.md

   obvious.
 Added this Change log to the ReadMe file.
 - 11 march 2023: replaced the “which”-operators with the
   `transform_if()` function and the subset_if operators.
+- 13 march 2023: changed the name and argument convention of many of the string related functions to be more consistent.
+Changed the return of non-matches in the substr\_-functions.